Medical expert of the article

 - urethritis;

-With the flow, uncomplicated (primary) and complicated (secondary, recurrent) urinary tract infections are distinguished.
-The term "chronic" for urinary tract infections, as a rule, does not apply, as in most cases it incorrectly reflects the course of the disease.
-As a rule, chronic pyelonephritis develops after a bacterial infection that appeared against the background of anatomical abnormalities of the urinary tract (obstruction, vesicoureteral reflux), infected stones.
-It is believed that up to 60% of human infections are associated with a biofilm-infection.
-By biofilm infection refers to the adhesion of microorganisms to the surface of mucous membranes, stones or biomaterials (catheters, drains, artificial prostheses, sphincters, nets, etc.).
-Microorganisms at the same time begin to live and multiply on them, periodically developing aggression against the host - the macroorganism.
+Depending on the course, there are uncomplicated (primary) and complicated (secondary, recurrent) urinary tract infections.
+The term "chronic" for urinary tract infections is usually not used, since in most cases it incorrectly reflects the course of the disease.
+As a rule, chronic pyelonephritis develops after a bacterial infection that occurs against the background of anatomical abnormalities of the urinary tract (obstruction, vesicoureteral reflux), infected stones.
+It is believed that up to 60% of human infections are associated with biofilm infection.
+Biofilm infection is understood as the adhesion of microorganisms to the surface of mucous membranes, stones or biomaterials (catheters, drains, artificial prostheses, sphincters, meshes, etc.).
+Microorganisms then begin to live and multiply on them, periodically developing aggression against the host - the macroorganism.

-Uncomplicated infections are more common for young women, for complicated (secondary) infections there is no such difference.
-Complications of infections occur against the background of functional disorders or anatomical abnormalities of the urinary tract, after catheterization of the bladder or kidney of the kidney and interventions on the urinary tract, against a background of severe co-morbidities: diabetes, urolithiasis, chronic renal failure, etc. In 30% of cases, secondary or complicated infections have nosocomial (hospital, nosocomial) origin.
-Finally, secondary infections are less treatable, often recur, involve a higher risk of renal parenchyma, the emergence of kidney abscess and urosepsis, and among the pathogens are found resistant to antibacterial drugs strains of microorganisms.
+Uncomplicated infections are more common in young women, while there is no such distinction for complicated (secondary) infections.
+Complications of infections occur against the background of functional disorders or anatomical abnormalities of the urinary tract, after catheterization of the bladder or renal pelvis and interventions on the urinary tract, against the background of severe concomitant diseases: diabetes mellitus, urolithiasis, chronic renal failure, etc. In 30% of cases, secondary or complicated infections are of hospital-acquired (hospital, nosocomial) origin.
+Finally, secondary infections are less treatable, often recur, are associated with a higher risk of damage to the renal parenchyma, the development of a kidney abscess and urosepsis, and among the pathogens, strains of microorganisms resistant to antibacterial drugs are more often encountered.

-Among recurrent urinary tract infections, recurrent (true relapses), recurrent (reinfection), and resistant or asymptomatic bacteriuria are isolated.
+Recurrent urinary tract infections include recurrent (true relapses), repeated (reinfections), and resistant or asymptomatic bacteriuria.

 What tests are needed?